 There are usually two ways to specify a continuous-time system, the conservation-law model and the signal-flow model [63].
 The conservation-law models, like the nodal analysis in circuit simulation [60] and bond graphs [128] in mechanical models, define systems by their physical components, which specify relations of cross and through variables, and conservation laws are used to compile the component relations into global system equations.
 For example, in circuit simulation, the cross variables are voltages, the through variables are currents, and the conservation laws are Kirchhoff's laws.
 This model directly reflects the physical components of a system, thus is easy to construct from a potential implementation.
 The actual mathematical representation of the system is hidden.
 In signal-flow models, entities in a system are maps that define the mathematical relation between their input and output signals.
 Entities communicate by passing signals.
-This kind of models directly reflects the mathematical physical implementation are systems that do not have an explicit physical implementation yet.
+This kind of models directly reflects the mathematical relations among signals, and is more convenient for specifying systems that do not have an explicit physical implementation yet.